Jehudi Ashmun: Death

 Suffering ill health in Liberia, Ashmun returned to the United States in 1828.
 He died in New Haven, Connecticut, soon after.
 He was interred there in Grove Street Cemetery.

 Legacy and honors

+Nearly a century after his death, a British history of Liberia called Ashmun "one of the most remarkable men who have ever given their lives in the service of Africa and the African."

 Lincoln University, a historically black college in Pennsylvania, was originally chartered in 1854 as Ashmun Institute in his honor.